AtomicObjects

 • It relies on Chapel extern code blocks and so requires that the Chapel compiler is built with LLVM enabled.

-• The implementation relies on GCC style inline assembly, and so is restricted to a CHPL_TARGET_COMPILER value of gnu, clang, or llvm.
+• The implementation relies on using either GCC style inline assembly (for x86-64) or a GCC/clang builtin, and so is restricted to a CHPL_TARGET_COMPILER value of gnu, clang, or llvm.

 This module provides support for performing atomic operations on pointers to unmanaged classes, which can be thought of as building blocks for creating non-blocking algorithms and data structures.